braintreeps/vim_dotfiles/README.md

 Python-Specific Mappings

 ```
-\rb - run all nosetests in the current buffer
+\rb - run all pytests in the current buffer
-\rf - run the current nose test (requires nose-run-line-number)
+\rf - run the current pytest
 \rl - run the last spec
 ```